Kaiyali/SoccerGame/README.md

  ***
 ## Objective Of The Game

-`Socro` is a basic drog-move soccer game with an objective of scoring the 5 gaols against the opposition's net to come out as victorious.
+`Socro` is a basic drag-move soccer game with an objective of scoring the 5 gaols against the opposition's net to come out as victorious.
 Althought the concepts sounds rather simple applying this into reality was no easy task.

  ***